The 6 Must Haves Features of an Effective Restaurant Back-End Software Solution

 For a group manager, the ability to spot issues at a group level, and then easily drill down into the data to review performance in individual restaurants is incredibly powerful.

-3. The right information to the right people
+3. Reporting hierarchies get the right information to the right people

 For a group manager, the ability to spot issues at a group level, and then easily drill down into the data to review performance in individual restaurants is incredibly powerful.
 Without a dashboard, it’s terribly difficult to quickly spot a cost problem in a region, pinpoint which stores are most responsible, and then review the menu mix, inventories, or actual vs. theoretical reports to discover the root of the problem.
 With a well-designed dashboard it can be done in seconds, and the results may pay for the entire system.